Granard: History

+Administration

+In 1899, Granard became an urban district under the Local Government (Ireland) Act 1898.
+The urban district council was downgraded to a town commissioners in the early years of the Irish Free State.
+In 2002, it became Granard Town Council.

+In 2014, this local government body was abolished.
+Since then, the town has fallen within the responsibility of Longford County Council.
+Granard Municipal District is represented by five elected councillors.

 Transport

 Granard is within the catchment area for Edgeworthstown railway station.
 The station is about a fifteen-minute drive; there is no bus link.

 Bus Éireann Expressway route 65 provides one service a day to Monaghan (with onward connections to Belfast) and one service a day to Athlone (with onward connections to Galway).
 On Fridays there is a second service each way.
 Bus Éireann local route 111A between Cavan and Athboy (with onward connections to Trim and Dublin) serves Granard and operates four times a day each way, thrice each way on Saturdays and once each way on Sundays.

 Donnelly's Pioneer Bus Service, a local bus company based in Granard, operate a Local Link route from Granard to Longford via Ballinalee.
 There are several journeys each way, with no Sunday service.